samm82/TestingTesting/README.md

 build of this _thesis_ interactively, please run `make debug` instead of `make thesis`.
 This will allow you to debug any visual artifacts found in the PDF, or the lack thereof.

-## Source Code Organization

-Personally, I tend to prefer "just text" in my TeX files, importing cluttering code (such as that in tables, figures, etc.) from external files.
-This helps me quickly find and edit my assets.
-However, you should not restrict yourself to my preferences.
-Please feel free to use my general schema, or not.
-In particular, I've divided up my chapters into a separate file for each, my front matter into separate files, and each of my "assets" into a separate folder and file as required.

-`thesis.tex` is the main TeX file, importing all other things.
-In particular, it
-imports:
-- metadata from `manifest.tex`,
-- bib references from `references.bib`,
-- external assets (such as images, figures, tables) from `assets.tex`,
-- chapter information from `front.tex`, `chapters.tex`, and `back.tex`, all
-  respectively for the front, main, and back matters,
-- helpful macros you might build for yourself, or that I found particularly, useful when building my thesis, from `macros.tex`, and
-- the McMaster University colour swatch from `mcmaster_colours.tex`.

-You should be mindful of all of these above listed files.
-Each one will have its own discussion of its usage in its respective header, but you are free to ignore the general schema I've built, or to modify it to your liking.

 ## Credits and Acknowledgements